 Water Globe Bird Bath – This type of bird bath hangs and offers aviaries individual “pools” to bathe.

-One final tip: Be sure to change out the water in your bird bath regularly to avoid bacteria and algae growth.
+Birding Tip: Be sure to change out the water in your bird bath regularly to avoid bacteria and algae growth.

 3. Safe Habitat

 A safe natural habitat for birds includes plants, trees, and shrubs.
 Man-made structures, on the other hand, offer birds secure nesting sites like birdhouses.

 For the most part, it’s relatively easy to provide a natural habitat for birds.
 You can create areas for them to perch and hide with the help of cut brush or even a discarded Christmas tree.

 These types of wooded options are great especially if you have a large yard or garden area.

 But if you don’t have the space or don’t want to have brush and twigs lying around, then your other option is to provide a suitable birdhouse.